neocrym/tfca/README.md

 ## Variables

  - `output_dir` -- **Optional.** The directory to write the certificates and private keys to.
 Defaults to the module's current directory.
+ - `write_keys` -- **Optional.** Whether to write the private keys to the filesystem.
+Set this to `false` if you only want to access the keys as a Terraform output.
+ - `write_certs` -- **Optional.** Whether to write the certificates to the filesystem.
+Set this to `false` if you only want to access the certificates as a Terraform output.
  - `key_algorithm` -- **Optional.** This can be either `"RSA"` or `"ECDSA"`.
 Defaults to RSA.
  - `rsa_bits` -- **Optional.** This is the number of bits to use when `key_algorithm` is set to RSA.
  - `ecdsa_curve` -- **Optional.** This is the elliptic curve to use when the `key_algorithm` is set to ECDSA.
 The choices are `"P224"`, `"P256"`, `"P384"` or `"P521"`, with `"P224"` as the default.